yashankkothari/My-Obsidian-Repo/Obsidian/College/Sem 5/Notes/Software Engineering/Module 3.md

 An archetype is a class or **pattern that represents a core abstraction that is critical to the design** of an architecture for the target system. they are derived from the analysis model

 ### Cohesion
-• Cohesion implies that a component or class encapsulates only attributes and operations that are closely related to one another and to the class or component itself
+• Cohesion implies that a component or class encapsulates only attributes and operations that are closely related to one another and to the class or component itself, it is a measure of functional strength of a module, the more the cohesion, the better it is because many functions are grouped together to a single module
 #### Different Types of Cohesion
 **(1) Functional** - Based on **operations** , this level of cohesion occurs when a component **performs a targeted computation** and then returns a result.
 **(2) Layer** - Exhibited by packages, components, and classes, this type of cohesion occurs when a **higher layer accesses the services of a lower layer**, but **lower layers do not access higher layers.**